-Decisions regarding compensation (salary and bonus) of the Company's Chief Executive Officer are made by the Executive Committee of the Board of Directors, except that the Chief Executive Officer does not participate in the preparation of recommendations, or the review, modification or approval thereof, with respect to his compensation.
-Such decision for 1996 was determined subjectively, and not necessarily tied to corporate performance, with consideration given to the Chief Executive Officer's level of responsibility and importance to the Company relative to other Company executives, his time with the Company, individual performance and contributions to the successful implementation of significant initiatives that are expected to benefit the Company in future years, including the Company's capital upgrade program, on-going rationalization of its rig fleet (purchases and sales) and quality and safety improvements.
+Decisions regarding compensation (salary and bonus) of the Company's Chief Executive Officer were made by the Executive Committee of the Board of Directors, except that Robert E. Rose, who resigned as the Chief Executive Officer effective March 31, 1998, did not participate in the preparation of recommendations, or the review, modification or approval thereof, with respect to his compensation.
+Such decision for 1997 was determined subjectively, and not necessarily tied to corporate performance, with consideration given to Mr. Rose's level of responsibility and importance to the Company relative to other Company executives, his time with the Company, individual performance and contributions to the successful implementation of significant initiatives that are expected to benefit the Company in future years, including the Company's capital upgrade program, on-going rationalization of its rig fleet (purchases and sales) and quality and safety improvements.
 No fixed, relative weights were assigned to these subjective factors.

-THE BOARD OF DIRECTORS James S. Tisch, Chairman Herbert C. Hofmann Arthur L. Rebell Robert E. Rose Raymond S. Troubh
+THE BOARD OF DIRECTORS

+James S. Tisch, Chairman

+Lawrence R. Dickerson

+Herbert C. Hofmann

+Arthur L. Rebell

+Michael H. Steinhardt

+Raymond S. Troubh